-It appears to be safe to buy the latest Zelda game, Tears of The Kingdom, without worrying about an upgraded Nintendo Switch console arriving before you have time to finish it.
+It appears to be safe to buy the latest Zelda game, Tears of The Kingdom and the newly released Pikmin 4, without worrying about an upgraded Nintendo Switch console arriving before you have time to finish them.

 This would seemingly rule out both a Nintendo Switch 2 and a mid-generation refresh Nintendo Switch Pro, which is a shame considering Nintendo's system has been lagging behind rivals in terms of raw performance for some time now.